Bringing Family to Brazil: Family Reunion Visa Complete Guide

 Delay 3: Other parent refuses to give consent for child visa

-What dependent visa allows:
+What the dependent visa allows:

 • Live in Brazil legally

-• Study (enroll in schools, universities)
+• Study (enroll in schools, universities, language courses)

-• Travel in/out of Brazil
+• Travel in and out of Brazil freely

 Restrictions: